Stuycs-K/final-project-10-lix-wum/README.md

 ## Overview
 Elemental Tetris

 Tetris with elemental reactions between pieces.
-Every time a piece is placed it will react with the piece closest to it, based on its element.
-The game will have two modes, with one being normal tetris, which is a game where there are several types of tetrominoes and they have to be stacked in a certain order such that once a row is fully complete, it clears itself from the board.
+Every time a row is cleared the piece that is placed will react with the piece closest to it, based on its element.
+The game will have two modes, with one being normal tetris.
+In tetris, there are several types of tetrominoes and they have to be stacked in a certain order such that once a row is fully complete, it clears itself from the board.
 The more rows that are cleared, the higher your score will be, and if the pieces stack up beyond the top of the board, you lose.
+In elemental tetris, the concept is the same but with several interesting reactions that make the game more unpredictable.

 Elemental Reactions:

-Fire + Water → evaporation
+Fire + Water → evaporation, removes top block of each column

-Fire + Wind → smokescreen: blurry vision/red blur
+Fire + Wind → smokescreen: blurry vision, goes away when you get another image reaction

-Fire + Lightning → explosion: removes 3x3 area*
+Fire + Lightning → explosion: removes 3x3 area in the middle of the screen

-Fire + Earth → lava: burns a 2-3 block deep hole from where the lava is created)*
+Fire + Earth → lava: burns a hole down to the bottom of the board at a random column

 Water + Wind → tsunami: turn all blocks into water blocks

 Water + Lightning → electrocharged - removes random top blocks, bouncing between blocks

-Water + Earth → ocean: turn all blocks blue (cosmetic) idk bruh
+Water + Earth → mud: turns top layer into earth

-Wind + Lightning → thunderstorm: lightning blocks fall from sky
+Wind + Lightning → thunderstorm: all blocks turn into lightning

 Wind + Earth → hurricane: shuffles board columns

-Lightning + Earth → full clear board (this might be too op)
+Lightning + Earth → full clear board (very overpowered)

 ## Instructions